minhtuanvu/remark-plantuml/README.md

 # remark-plantuml

-Rarse and view plantuml syntax through remark
+Allows you to parse and view PlantUML through [Remark](https://github.com/wooorm/remark), although I should maybe think about calling it straight from Unified.

+...
+Nah.